iterative/cml/README.md

 The `cml-runner` function accepts the following arguments:

 ```
-Usage: cml-runner

-Options:
+--help                      Show help                                [boolean]
 --version                   Show version number                      [boolean]
+--log                       Maximum log level
+                 [choices: "error", "warn", "info", "debug"] [default: "info"]
 --labels                    One or more user-defined labels for this runner
                             (delimited with commas)           [default: "cml"]
-  --idle-timeout              Time in seconds for the runner to be waiting for
-                              jobs before shutting down.
-Setting it to 0
+--idle-timeout              Seconds to wait for jobs before shutting down.
+Set
-                              disables automatic shutdown         [default: 300]
+                            to -1 to disable timeout            [default: 300]
 --name                      Name displayed in the repository once registered
                             cml-{ID}
 --no-retry                  Do not restart workflow terminated due to instance
                             disposal or GitHub Actions timeout
                                                     [boolean] [default: false]
 --single                    Exit after running a single job
                                                     [boolean] [default: false]
 --reuse                     Don't launch a new runner if an existing one has
                             the same name or overlapping labels
                                                     [boolean] [default: false]
 --driver                    Platform where the repository is hosted.
 If not
                             specified, it will be inferred from the
                             environment          [choices: "github", "gitlab"]
 --repo                      Repository to be used for registering the runner.
                             If not specified, it will be inferred from the
                             environment
 --token                     Personal access token to register a self-hosted
                             runner on the repository.
 If not specified, it
                             will be inferred from the environment
+                                                            [default: "infer"]
 --cloud                     Cloud to deploy the runner
-                                         [choices: "aws", "azure", "kubernetes"]
+                                [choices: "aws", "azure", "gcp", "kubernetes"]
 --cloud-region              Region where the instance is deployed.
 Choices:
                             [us-east, us-west, eu-west, eu-north].
 Also
                             accepts native cloud regions  [default: "us-west"]
 --cloud-type                Instance type.
 Choices: [m, l, xl].
 Also supports
                             native types like i.e. t2.micro
 --cloud-gpu                 GPU type.
                                     [choices: "nogpu", "k80", "v100", "tesla"]
 --cloud-hdd-size            HDD size in GB
 --cloud-ssh-private         Custom private RSA SSH key.
 If not provided an
                             automatically generated throwaway key will be used
                                                                  [default: ""]
 --cloud-spot                Request a spot instance                  [boolean]
 --cloud-spot-price          Maximum spot instance bidding price in USD.
                             Defaults to the current spot bidding price
                                                                [default: "-1"]
 --cloud-startup-script      Run the provided Base64-encoded Linux shell script
                             during the instance initialization   [default: ""]
 --cloud-aws-security-group  Specifies the security group in AWS  [default: ""]
-  -h                          Show help                                [boolean]
 ```

 #### Environment Variables